MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/nonrecurring-tokens.md

 ---
-title: Configure nonrecurring payment tokens
+title: Configure non-recurring payment tokens
-description: This article describes how to configure and use payment processing with nonrecurring payment tokens in Microsoft Dynamics 365 Commerce.
+description: This article describes how to configure and use payment processing with non-recurring payment tokens in Microsoft Dynamics 365 Commerce.
 author: ritakimani, shajain
 ms.date: 07/29/2024
 ms.topic: how-to